padwyatt/foodhoover/README.md

 https://foodhoover.patrickwyatt.org/

 ## Population coverage of aggregators
-What is the overall population coverage of each of the aggregators?
+What is the overall number or restaurants and population coverage of each of the aggregators?
 How many restaurants do they have in a particular area?
 Zoom the map to see the data at postcode sector level (around 5000 people).
-https://foodhoover.patrickwyatt.org/aggregator
+You can also select whether to see only restaurants that deliver themselves, or only restaurants that use aggregators to deliver https://foodhoover.patrickwyatt.org/aggregator

 ![Alt text](/foodhoover_app/static/info/aggregator.png?raw=true "Aggregator view")